Trebacz/Glasshousestore/wp-content/plugins/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.6.6 - 2018-04-17 =
+* Fixed: missing database records no longer break the sending process.
+Thanks, Catalin;

+= 3.6.5 - 2018-04-10 =
+* Premium: subscriber export tool now supports dynamic segments;
+* Improved: sending was optimized for large newsletters and slow hosts.
+Thanks, Alison;
+* Fixed: help icon functionality was restored for all users.

+= 3.6.4 - 2018-04-03 =
+* Fixed: editing sent emails will not remove them from email archive.
+Thanks David!

+= 3.6.3 - 2018-03-28 =
+* Fixed: scheduled emails can now be sent normally again.
+Thanks Neil;
+* Fixed: sending to dynamic segments (Premium feature).
+Thanks to Jilfar;
+* Fixed: changing the background colour of column layouts no longer corrupts their display.
+Thanks Neil!

+= 3.6.2 - 2018-03-21 =
+* Fixed: sending is faster and uses less resources on sites with large number of emails.
+Thanks Donald and Hostek support team!
+* Fixed: scheduled newsletter task no longer runs non-stop when "site visitor" option is enabled.
+Thanks to @amedic, @conorsboyd and @aspasa for reporting the issue on the forum!

 = 3.6.1 - 2018-03-20 =
 * Fixed: prevents sending from being paused for long time during plugin update.
 Big thanks to Deborah, Kelley, Ciro and Justin!